duckietown/book-devmanual-lx/src/consume/2_instructions/2_editor.md

 The VSCode LX editor.
 ```

-Now follow the instructions in each of the activities in the `notebooks` directory in sequence to complete the
-learning experience.
+The activities in the `notebooks` directory contain the main guidance and content of a learning experience.
+Follow the instructions to complete each notebook in sequence.
+If you are working through the **hello-world** LX, complete the following notebooks to create an image filter and explore the editor features:

+* 01-Notebook-Activities
+* 02-Code-Activities

+Then return to this page and continue on to the `dts workbench` command.

 ```{hint}